morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: Device supports active monitor (which will ACK incoming frames)
 ```

-Amazon - 73 USD [TP-Link WiFi 6E USB Adapter (TXE50UH) AXE3000 Tri-Band Wireless Network Adapter](https://www.amazon.com/TP-Link-WiFi-USB-Adapter-Desktop/dp/B0D4PL4FQM) - 300+ bought in past month
+Amazon - 60 USD [TP-Link WiFi 6E USB Adapter (TXE50UH) AXE3000 Tri-Band Wireless Network Adapter](https://www.amazon.com/TP-Link-WiFi-USB-Adapter-Desktop/dp/B0D4PL4FQM) - 300+ bought in past month

 WARNING WARNING WARNING: TP-Link makes an adapter with a very similar name, TX50UH, but it uses a rtl8852/32cu chip and is a multi-state (windows driver onboard) adapter.
 That is not what you want.
 Use care to ensure that you order a TP-Link TXE50UH

 Important: The TP-Link TXE50UH uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.14.
-That means this adapter will not be plug and play on kernels earlier than 6.14.
+That means this adapter may not be plug and play on kernels earlier than 6.14.
 (Edit: The patch with the VID/PID did go into kernel 6.14.)
-There are two methods for users that want the adapter to work with kernels prior to 6.14.
-With kernels 5.19 through 6.13, you may use either of the following methods:
+There is a method to let the Linux kernel know the device ID for kernels where the adapter is not yet plug and play:

-Method 1: Hotplug automation using udev.
+Hotplug automation using udev.

 Open a terminal: Ctrl + Alt + T